xp44mm/Notebook/Compilers/Finite Automata.md

 Figure 3.33: Computing ε-closure(T)

-Example 3.21 : Figure 3.34 shows another NFA accepting `(a|b)*abb`; it hap­pens to be the one we shall construct directly from this regular expression in Section 3.7.
+Example 3.21 : Figure 3.34 shows another NFA accepting `(a|b)*abb`; it happens to be the one we shall construct directly from this regular expression in Section 3.7.
 Let us apply Algorithm 3.20 to Fig. 3.29.

 The start state A of the equivalent DFA is ε-closure(0), or A = {0, 1, 2, 4, 7}, since these are exactly the states reachable from state 0 via a path all of whose edges have label ε.
 Note that a path can have zero edges, so state 0 is reachable from itself by an ε-labeled path.